Boehringer-Ingelheim/BPrinStratTTE/README.md

 - Two-arm clinical trials are considered
   - with an intercurrent event that can only occur in the treated arm, e.g. antidrug antibody occurence in trials of biologics, and
-  - that have an exponentially distributed time-to-event endpoint.
+  - with time-to-event endpoint that is assumed to follow an exponential distribution.
 - Potential predictors of the intercurrent event can be taken into account.